-History & Economic Impact of Valhi / WCS in Andrews County
+History & Economic Impact of WCS in Andrews County

-- Invested approximately $50,000 annually in community and charitable endeavors.
+- WCS has invested approximately $115,000 annually in community and charitable endeavors.

-- Current employment at the WCS site is 180.
-The annual payroll at the site is over $20 million (Actual 2014 payroll was $15,103,206; budgeted payroll expense for 2015 is $20,088,684.)In 2011the community approved a $75 million dollar revenue bond which enabled WCS to begin construction of the Texas Compact Low-Level Radioactive Waste Disposal facility, and the Federal Low-Level Radioactive Waste Disposal facility.
-The Texas Compact facility began operations in mid-2012; the Federal facility came on line in mid-2013.That’s when the company and the community began to see significant revenue.
+- The Texas Compact facility began operations in mid-2012; the Federal facility came online in mid-2013.That’s when the company and the community began to see significant revenue.
 Both Andrews County and the State of Texas receive five (5) percent of the gross of all radioactive waste disposal activities.
 WCS makes quarterly payments to the state and county.

-- Andrews County received its first direct payment of disposal revenue in September 2012.
+- Andrews County received its first direct payment of disposal revenue fees in June 2012.
 (The state’s fiscal year runs Sept.
 1 – Aug.
 31.)

 - Andrews County has received approximately $12.6 million in fee revenues since operations began.

 - The State of Texas has received approximately $55.6 million of disposal fees since operations began.

 (Left) Russel Shannon of The Andrews Industrial Foundation discusses the beneficial partnership WCS has built with Andrews County and the surrounding communities.

 (Right) WCS enjoys broad support from Andrews County, Texas and Lea County New Mexico.
 Listen in on why local residents support WCS and how WCS plans on supporting them.